drewjcooper/EntityFramework.Docs/entity-framework/ef6/versions/entity-framework-version-history.md

 ---
 # Entity Framework Version History

-Here is a summary of the Entity Framework releases and the features they added.
+We highly recommend that you use the latest released version of Entity Framework to ensure you get the latest features and the highest stability.
+However, we realize that you may need to use a previous version, or that you may want to experiment with new improvements in the latest pre-release.

+This page documents the version history of EF.
+It contains links to content on features that are new on each release, most of which are still relevant to the latest release.

+To install specific versions of EF, see [Get Entity Framework](~/ef6/get-started/get-entity-Framework.md)

 ## Future Versions

-While most of the focus of the EF team is nowadays on adding new features and improvements to [EF Core](https://docs.microsoft.com/en-us/ef/core/index), we plan to keep fixing important bugs, implementing small improvements, and incorporating community contributions in the EF6 codebase.
+While most of the focus of the EF team is nowadays on adding new features and improvements to [EF Core](https://docs.microsoft.com/en-us/ef/core/index), we plan to  still fix important bugs, implement small improvements, and incorporate community contributions in the EF6 codebase.

+### Post-EF 6.2 releases

-The roadmap of post-EF 6.2 releases is currently being developed.
+The roadmap of post-EF 6.2 releases is still undefined.
 More information will be posted here once available on the [.NET team blog](https://blogs.msdn.microsoft.com/dotnet/tag/entity-framework/) or [Twitter](http://twitter.com/efmagicunicorns).

 ### EF 6.2 Tools

-We plan to release an updated version of the EF6 tooling in Visual Studio 2017.
-It will include improvements on the top pain points:
+We plan to release an updated version of the EF6 Tools in a future updated to Visual Studio 2017.
+It will include improvements on some common pain areas:

-- Accessibility overhaul
+- An overhaul to the accessibility of the user interface
 - Workaround for SQL Server performance regression on reverse engineering [#4](https://github.com/aspnet/entityframework6/issues/4)
 - Update model from database support for larger models on SQL Server [#185](https://github.com/aspnet/EntityFramework6/issues/185)

+In the meanwhile, it is possible to use the EF 6.2 runtime (as well as any past version of EF) with existing versions of the EF6 Tools.

 ## Recent releases

-### EF 6.2
+### EF 6.2 Runtime

-To a great extent thanks to the efforts our community of open source contributors, EF 6.2 includes numerous [bugs fixes](https://github.com/aspnet/entityframework6/issues?utf8=%E2%9C%93&q=is%3Aissue%20milestone%3A6.2.0%20is%3Aclosed%20label%3Aclosed-fixed%20-label%3Aarea-tools%20label%3Atype-bug) and [product enhancements](https://github.com/aspnet/entityframework6/issues?utf8=%E2%9C%93&q=is%3Aissue%20milestone%3A6.2.0%20is%3Aclosed%20label%3Aclosed-fixed%20-label%3Aarea-tools%20label%3Atype-enhancement%20).
+The EF 6.2 runtime was released to NuGet in October of 2017.
+To a great extent, thanks to the efforts our community of open source contributors, EF 6.2 includes numerous [bugs fixes](https://github.com/aspnet/entityframework6/issues?utf8=%E2%9C%93&q=is%3Aissue%20milestone%3A6.2.0%20is%3Aclosed%20label%3Aclosed-fixed%20-label%3Aarea-tools%20label%3Atype-bug) and [product enhancements](https://github.com/aspnet/entityframework6/issues?utf8=%E2%9C%93&q=is%3Aissue%20milestone%3A6.2.0%20is%3Aclosed%20label%3Aclosed-fixed%20-label%3Aarea-tools%20label%3Atype-enhancement%20).

-Here is a brief list of the most important changes affecting the runtime:
+Here is a brief list of the most important changes affecting the EF 6.2 runtime:

 - Reduce start up time by loading finished code first models from a persistent cache [#275](https://github.com/aspnet/EntityFramework6/issues/275)
 - Fluent API to define indexes [#274](https://github.com/aspnet/EntityFramework6/issues/274)
 - DbFunctions.Like() to enable writing LINQ queries that translate to LIKE in SQL [#241](https://github.com/aspnet/EntityFramework6/issues/241)
-- Migrate.exe should support -script option [#240](https://github.com/aspnet/EntityFramework6/issues/240)
+- Migrate.exe now supports -script option [#240](https://github.com/aspnet/EntityFramework6/issues/240)
-- EF6 does not work with primary key from sequence [#165](https://github.com/aspnet/EntityFramework6/issues/165)
+- EF6 can now work with key values generated by a sequence in SQL Server [#165](https://github.com/aspnet/EntityFramework6/issues/165)
-- Update error numbers for SQL Azure Execution Strategy [#83](https://github.com/aspnet/EntityFramework6/issues/83)
+- Update list of transient errors for SQL Azure Execution Strategy [#83](https://github.com/aspnet/EntityFramework6/issues/83)
 - Bug: Retrying queries or SQL commands fails with "The SqlParameter is already contained by another SqlParameterCollection" [#81](https://github.com/aspnet/EntityFramework6/issues/81)
 - Bug: Evaluation of DbQuery.ToString() frequently times out in the debugger [#73](https://github.com/aspnet/EntityFramework6/issues/73)

 ## Past releases

+### EF 6.1.3
+The EF 6.1.3 runtime was released to NuGet in October of 2015.
+This release contains only fixes to high-priority defects and regressions reported on the 6.1.2 release.
+The fixes include:

+- Query: Regression in EF 6.1.2: OUTER APPLY introduced and more complex queries for 1:1 relationships and “let” clause
+- TPT problem with hiding base class property in inherited class
+- DbMigration.Sql fails when the word ‘go’ is contained in the text
+- Create compatibility flag for UnionAll and Intersect flattening support
+- Query with multiple Includes does not work in 6.1.2 (working in 6.1.1)
+- “You have an error in your SQL syntax” exception after upgrading from EF 6.1.1 to 6.1.2

 ### EF 6.1.2
+The EF 6.1.2 runtime was released to NuGet in December of 2014.
 This version is mostly about bug fixes.
 We also accepted a couple of noteworthy changes from members of the community:
 - **Query cache parameters can be configured from the app/web.configuration file**
     ``` xml
     <entityFramework>